 5.8 miles round trip, 2970' vertical from Mayflower Gulch 2WD parking.

 Follow the Mayflower Gulch road for about a mile, leave it and head towards the south side (right) of Pacific Creek, crossing Mayflower Gulch through a willow filled basin.
 Contour below the west ridge of Atlantic, and around to the base of the west ridge of Pacific.
 This ridge can be kept at class 3, but requires some route finding to avoid some more significant rock towers along the way.
-Descend the north ridge, or via Atlantic’s west ridge.
+These by-passed may put you into some loose rock, so bring a helmet if in a larger group.
+Descend the north ridge, or via Atlantic’s west ridge for a nice loop.

 10.5 miles round trip and 3570' vertical from Spruce Creek 2WD parking.

 Follow the northeast slopes route, but continue past the lake at 12,391' to the base of the 700' couloir.
 The couloir steepens to 65 degrees and can hold sections of either alpine ice, or 5th class rock (5.5) as it melts out later in the season.
 The couloir finishes at the notch in the north ridge, descend the northeast slopes route, or via neighboring Crystal Peak.